danieltriboni/frontend-challenge-daniel-triboni/README.md

 # Ionic Angular Plan A Challenge

-This application is purely a login and show country holidays with of the Ionic Framework and Angular.
+This application is purely a login and shows a country holidays with of the Ionic Framework and Angular.

 ## Table of Contents
 - [Getting Started](#getting-started)